Massachusetts Roads - MA 2 - BU Bridge

 The underbelly of the giant - note the wood plank construction.

-East on MA 2 into Boston
+Continue east on MA 2

 Back to MA 2 main page